Hands-on Gear Review

 The Metolius Vortex is unique compared with most other rope bags available.
 Unlike most other bags that use a "burrito" style design where the tarp folds, and rolls into an open ended bag, the Vortex actually uses more of a "funnel" type system where the tarp lays flat with a hole in the center that leads down inside a bag.
 To pack the rope, simply grab all four corners of the tarp, lift and watch the rope funnel into the bag.
-We thought that this was the easiest and quickest bag to pack the tarp up into. the Petzl Bolsa $40 is the only other "funnel-style" rope bag in our review and was near as easy to pack.
+We thought that this was the easiest and quickest bag to pack the tarp up into.
+The Petzl Bolsa $40 is the only other "funnel-style" rope bag in our review and was nearly as easy to pack.

 Keeping your rope out of the Dirt

 The Vortex features the most tarp acreage of any bag we tested, its 57" x 57" (144 cm x 144 cm) also felt much bigger than tarps that were only supposed to be 2 inches dimensionally smaller because unlike a classic burrito design where the tarp gets slightly bunched and folded at one end the Vortex laid flatter thus maximizing the tarps surface area.
 The Vortex captured post climb rope pulls with ease and was luxurious to flake ropes onto.

 Ease of packing the rope

 This is where the Vortex really excels, as we stated earlier it is mega fast and easy to pack, simply lift all four corners, give it a quick shake and the rope falls into the bag.
 The Petzl Bolsa uses a very similar funnel style design, but takes a little more shaking to get the rope into the bag.
 The Vortex uses a nice roomy bag and we could pack a 70m rope, 14 quick draws, shoes and a chalk bag inside it with no problem.

 Ease of packing the bag